 Traveling creates additional concerns if you are pregnant.
-You have an increased risk of some medical problems, for example:
+You have an increased risk of some medical problems, including:

 Lap and shoulder belts should be worn at all times when riding in a motor vehicle, particularly in the front seat.
 Being an unrestrained passenger during a major automobile accident is dangerous, whether or not you are pregnant.

 Pregnancy is usually not affected by most occupations.
-Particular occupational hazards include prolonged exposure to lead-based paints, working in a poorly ventilated setting with noxious fumes (anesthetic gases, volatile chemicals), and unregulated radiation exposure.
+Particular occupational hazards include prolonged exposure to lead-based paints, working in a poorly ventilated setting with noxious fumes (such as anesthetic gases or volatile chemicals), and unregulated radiation exposure.